ddbj/www/_jga/download-e.md

 Decrypt downloaded encrypted data files by using the decryption tools.

+Use the decryption tools in Linux.
+Windows is not supported.{:.attention}

 Move to the J-DU999991 directory and unzip the "J-DU999991.tool.zip" in the tools directory.

 ```